NBA Ticket Pricing Analysis

 Opponent:

-Opponents Matter.
-Playing big market teams and a higher opponent winning percentage both lead to higher average ticket prices:
+Playing big market teams and opponents that win more both lead to higher average ticket prices:

 Weekday:

-Saturday games have the highest prices on average.
-However, there is not an overly clear trend regarding weekends:
+Saturday games have the highest prices on average, but there are no other clear trends here:

-Steph Curry missed 15 games in 2022, and we can see the average ticket prices dropped quickly in the periods he missed games due to injury:
+Steph Curry missed 15 games in 2022, and the average ticket prices dropped when he was out:

 He did not miss as many games in 2023, but again these games had lower prices: